About Link Aggregation

-A link aggregation (LA) interface is a group of physical interfaces that you configure to work together as a single logical interface.
+A link aggregation (LA) interface is a group of physical interfaces that you configure to work together as a single, logical interface.
 You can use a link aggregation interface to increase the cumulative throughput beyond the capacity of a single physical interface, and to provide redundancy if there is a physical link failure.
 When you use link aggregation, you connect the link aggregation interfaces to a switch, and configure the connected switch to use the same link aggregation mode and link speed.
+Fireware supports link aggregation as specified in the IEEE 802.1ax and 803.ad link aggregation specifications.

 All physical interfaces that are members of the link aggregation interface can be active.
-The physical interface used for traffic between any source and destination is selected based on Link Aggregation Control Protocol (LACP), as described in the IEEE 802.3ad dynamic link aggregation specification.
+The physical interface used for traffic between any source and destination is determined through the use of Link Aggregation Control Protocol (LACP).

 All physical interfaces that are members of the link aggregation interface can be active.
 The same physical interface is always used for traffic between a given source and destination based on source/destination MAC address and source/destination IP address.
 This mode provides load balancing and fault tolerance.